• Skip to primary navigation

 Ingredients on a counter top.

-• Cannellini beans - can be substituted with any canned beans you have on hand.
-This soup does not cook long enough to cook raw beans, so do not substitute with raw or dry beans.
+• Cannellini beans - Can be substituted with any canned beans you have on hand.
+This soup does not cook long enough for raw beans so do not substitute with raw or dry beans.

 • Peas and carrots - I chose to use frozen peas and carrots in this recipe to cut down on the chopping and prep work involved.
 Fresh-frozen vegetables are easy to find year round, inexpensive, and maintain their fresh flavor.
 I do not recommend substituting with canned vegetables.